michaldev7/SM_BattleGame_from_bitbucket/README.md

    -And AtomicInteger because of multi thread context and in multiple games at the same time, AtomicInteger is advantage in performance.
-   -I used also postman for testing verification of forcing multiple request -I used also kdiff3 to compare changes before commit changes -
+   -I used also postman for testing verification of forcing multiple request -I used also kdiff3 to compare changes before commit changes -In bigger team, I would like to use upsource for code review -I used dedicated feature branches and pull request to keep good practice of development

-3. How would you modify your application if the next feature to implement would be to allow players to place their ships on the game board?
+###3.
+How would you modify your application if the next feature to implement would be to allow players
+   to place their ships on the game board?
 What new things need to be implemented to make it work?

 This next feature will be easy to implement because I created abstract class.